 The other constant since his death has been CRY.
 I vividly recall CRY’s founder, Alison Cox, telephoning Claire to tell her she had found “the right place.”
 We both had.
 CRY has provided support and understanding from the very earliest days to the present.
 It gave us purpose and helped us turn outwards to the world when we might have turned in upon ourselves.
 It gave us the belief that we might be able to prevent the horror that had befallen us from being inflicted upon others.

-Since 2008, Tom’s Memorial Fund has sponsored the screenings of around 3,000 young people.
+Since 2008, Tom’s Memorial Fund has sponsored the screenings of more than 3,300 young people.
 We’ve also funded equipment and research.
 We couldn’t do that without the generosity of the local community.
 We’ve never had a business plan, we’ve always relied on individual donations.
 Hopefully, with Ellen’s continued help, we’ll keep that going.
-I remarried in 2020 and my wife, Morna, supports our endeavours and has joined me on the Bridges walk.
+I remarried in 2020 and now live in Chichester.
+My wife, Morna, supports our endeavours, joining us each year on the Heart of London Bridges walk.

 I struggle to understand why other young lives are still being lost to undiagnosed heart conditions.
-On CRY’s figures, almost ten thousand young people have died since Tom.
+On CRY’s figures, more than eleven thousand young people have died since Tom.
 The majority could have been saved, could have thrived.
 What more evidence does the UK National Screening Committee need to adopt a national heart screening programme for young people?